0xGval/FriendTech_Discord_Integration/README.md

 1. **sample.env**:
    - Rename sample.env to .env
    - Open the .env file in a text editor and replace PASTE_YOUR_FRIEND_TECH_JWT_AUTHORIZATION_TOKEN_HERE with your Friend Tech JWT token.
- > **Remember, your JWT token is EXTREMELY confidential as gives access to your Friend Tech account.
-The script stores it in a .env file that ALWAYS stays on yoir local machine.
-It is your responsibility to ensure the .env file is protected adequatly**
+ > **REMEMBER: your JWT token is EXTREMELY confidential as gives access to your Friend Tech account.
+The script stores it in a .env file that ALWAYS stays on your local machine.
+It is YOUR responsibility to ensure the .env file is protected adequately**
    - Replace PASTE_YOUR_DISCORD_BOT_TOKEN with your Discord Bot token you saved earlier.

 2. **sample.config**: